akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 Linear processing pipelines can be expressed in Akka Streams using the following core abstractions:

 Source
-: A processing stage with *exactly one output*, emitting data elements whenever downstream processing stages are ready to receive them.
+: A operator with *exactly one output*, emitting data elements whenever downstream operators are ready to receive them.

 Sink
-: A processing stage with *exactly one input*, requesting and accepting data elements possibly slowing down the upstream producer of elements
+: A operator with *exactly one input*, requesting and accepting data elements possibly slowing down the upstream producer of elements

 Flow
-: A processing stage which has *exactly one input and output*, which connects its upstream and downstream by transforming the data elements flowing through it.
+: A operator which has *exactly one input and output*, which connects its upstream and downstream by transforming the data elements flowing through it.

 RunnableGraph